corda/corda-docs/content/en/docs/corda-enterprise/4.6/network/azure-vm.md

 ## Using the Yo!
 CorDapp

 Loading the Yo!
-CordDapp on your Corda nodes lets you send simple Yo! messages to other Corda nodes on the network.
+CorDapp on your Corda nodes lets you send simple Yo! messages to other Corda nodes on the network.
 A Yo! message is a very simple transaction.
 The Yo!
 CorDapp demonstrates:

 * how transactions are only sent between Corda nodes which they are intended for and are not shared across the entire network by using the network map